WE WROTE THE BOOK ON SECTION 1031

 In our Examples, you will be represented by our imaginary Exchangor, whose name is Alan Adams.
 His wife is Ann Adams.

 The Exchangor can also be a Corporation, a Partnership, an LLC, a Trust, or any business entity.

 The only requirement is that title to the Replacement Property must be taken in the same name in which the Relinquished Property was held.
 There is an exception involving a Single Member Limited Liability Company (SMLLC) and I will cover that later.

 This is the property which you, the Exchangor, want to sell without paying taxes on the capital gains.

 It can be either business property or investment property, or both.

-Also, since passage of the TCJA (Tax Cuts And Jobs Act) in 2018, it must be real property, or real property with personal property attached, since personal property is no longer covered.
+Also, since passage of the TCJA (Tax Cuts And Jobs Act) in 2018, the property must be real property, or real property with personal property attached, since personal property alone is no longer covered by Section 1031.

 And the property you are selling must be property that you have held for investment or for business purposes, and it must have been held for at least one year and a day.

-Yes, I am aware that you might have been told that “there is no holding period requirement for the Relinquished Property,” but that is incorrect.
+Yes, I am aware that you have been told that “there is no holding period requirement for the Relinquished Property,” but that is incorrect.
 I will explain that and prove it later.

 It is also incorrect that your “intent” at the time of purchase determines whether or not you can do a Section 1031 Exchange.
 It does not.